lavafroth/karess/README.md

 ## Usage

-We default to natural scrolling (scrolling the view, not the contents) but this behavior can be changed in the effect's settings.
+Scroll with three fingers left or right to scroll the content (natural scrolling).

-Scroll with three fingers left or right to scroll the view.
+You may reverse the scrolling direction in the settings.

 The following pinch / zoom gestures can also be disabled in the settings:
 - Zoom with three fingers to cycle window widths